 We already met Katherine Wilson through her beautiful article where she shared her story of moving to Italy and falling in love with Naples.
 Today we asked her about the challenges of being in an intercultural marriage and living in the place her husband comes from.
-We are also curious about her opinion and experience living with a man that common (and widely spread!) stereotypes would call a “mammone” (mama’s boy).
+We are also curious about her opinion and experience living with a man that accoording to common (and widely spread!) stereotypes would fall into the category of “mammoni” (mama’s boy).
 Thanks again, Katherine!

 When I landed in Naples for my three months experience after college, I met and started dating a Neapolitan man.
 He and his family immediately “adopted” me.
 Without any questions, they took me in and fed and loved me in a way that was immediate, and completely without judgment.
 It was what in Naples they call “carnale”: of the flesh.
 I started to accept myself and my own appetites and passions without recrimination.

 That man is my current husband and the father of our two children.
 Many Italian men who are close to their mothers (as mine is!) get labelled “mammoni”, or mama’s boys.
 The stereotype is of a dependent boy/man with a mother who is jealous and protective of her son.
 What I saw, however, was a young man who was an integral member of a tribe.
 I saw deep love and loyalty, and a mother who not only cared for and cherished her son, but who immediately cared for and cherished me as well!
 There was an acceptance and appreciation of me as a foreigner, never suspicion or jealousy.
 “What do YOU want for lunch, Ketrin?” my mother-in-law asks me when we go to Naples.
 She isn’t just thinking about her son, she wants to spoon-feed me too 🙂